Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL: Enabling Extrapolation with Reasoning Cache

 \textbf{Finding 3: Summary detail level matters.} Next, we study how much information summaries should retain.
 We vary the prompt $\mathcal{I}_S$ to produce summaries of differing detail, ranging from answer-only to multiple paragraphs (Figure~\ref{fig:summ_length_prompt}), and compare these to our default approach and to full-trace conditioning (self-refinement).
 Figure~\ref{fig:rc_analysis_2} (left) reports the accuracy of Qwen3-4B-Instruct-2507 at $H_{\text{test}} = 192\text{k}$ across various choices of $\mathcal{I}_S$.
 Performance degrades with very short summaries, improves as more detail is added, and peaks with $\geq$2-paragraph summaries; omitting summarization entirely degrades performance.

 \textbf{Finding 4: Base models must be good instruction-followers for \methodname{} to be effective.} We replace Qwen3-4B-Instruct-2507 with the specialist reasoning model Qwen3-4B-Thinking-2507, which excels at reasoning but possesses weaker instruction-following abilities and thus a less clear summarization-generation asymmetry.
-We evaluate using the reasoning model only for summary-conditioned generation (``Think, Inst'') and for both summary generation and summary-conditioned generation (``Think, Think'') ($H_R = 64\text{k}$).
-Figure~\ref{fig:rc_analysis_2} (middle) shows that ``Think, Inst'' only achieves half the accuracy gains of ``Inst, Inst'', while ``Think, Think'' achieves even smaller gains; qualitative inspection reveals that the reasoning model sometimes ignores summaries during generation and omits key details during summarization.
-However, note that \methodname{} nonetheless provides positive performance gains in all configurations, suggesting that sufficient asymmetry is present even in the reasoning model for \methodname{} training to potentially be effective.
-We leave further exploration of this to future work, and focus instead on training the instruction-following model in our experiments.
+We evaluate using the reasoning model only for summary-conditioned generation (``Think, Inst'') and for both summary and summary-conditioned generation (``Think, Think'') ($H_R = 64\text{k}$).
+Figure~\ref{fig:rc_analysis_2} (middle) shows that ``Think, Inst'' and ``Think, Think'' both achieve smaller relative gains; qualitative inspection reveals that the reasoning model sometimes ignores summaries during generation and omits key details during summarization.
+However, note that \methodname{} still provides positive performance gains in all configurations, suggesting that sufficient asymmetry is present for training to potentially be effective.
+Indeed, \citet{qednano2026} demonstrate that \methodname{} training substantially improves the proof-writing capabilities of Qwen3-4B-Thinking-2507, confirming that sufficient summarization-generation asymmetry exists even in specialist reasoning models for the method to be effective.

 \textbf{Finding 5: Reducing $H_R$ by too much degrades performance.} By default, we set $H_R = H_\text{train} = 16\text{k}$, and since LLMs rarely generate traces longer than $H_\text{train}$, we only consider decreasing it.
 Figure~\ref{fig:rc_analysis_2} (right) shows that reducing $H_R$ from 16k to 8k has minimal impact despite the fraction of incomplete traces increasing from 0\% to 20\% (see Figure~\ref{fig:term_plot}).
 Reducing $H_R$ further to 4k causes nearly 50\% of traces to terminate early, this time substantially degrading performance.
 This implies that while $H_R$ can be decreased, it must still be large enough for redundancy to emerge.
 When $H_R$ is set too small, the resulting summaries capture only shallow progress that provides insufficient signal for continuation, which encourages the model to restart reasoning from scratch instead.